powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-SetupEnvironment.md

 3. Follow the interactive prompts:

-### Package Installation
+### Step 1: Package Installation
 During the package installation phase, you'll be prompted to enter package names that you want to install.
 For example, you might want to install `@sky-ph/atlas` or other Powerhouse packages.
 This step is crucial for adding the specific functionality you need to your Powerhouse installation.
 You can press Enter to skip this step if you don't need to install any packages immediately, but you can always install packages later using the `ph install` command.

-### Database Configuration
+### Step 2: Database Configuration
 The script offers two options for database configuration.

-The first option sets up a local PostgreSQL database, which is ideal for development or small deployments.
+**Option 1:** Sets up a local PostgreSQL database, which is ideal for development or small deployments.
 It automatically creates a database user with a secure random password and configures the database to accept local connections.
 This option is perfect for getting started quickly or for development environments.

-The second option allows you to connect to a remote PostgreSQL database by providing a connection URL in the format `postgres://user:password@host:port/db`.
+**Option 2:** Allows you to connect to a remote PostgreSQL database by providing a connection URL in the format `postgres://user:password@host:port/db`.
 This is recommended for production environments where you might want to use a managed database service or a dedicated database server.

-### SSL Configuration
+### Step 3: SSL Configuration
 For SSL configuration, you have two choices.

-The **Let's Encrypt** option is recommended for production environments.
+**Option 1:** The **Let's Encrypt** option is recommended for production environments.
 It requires you to provide a base domain (like `powerhouse.xyz`) and optional subdomains for your services.
 The script will automatically obtain and configure SSL certificates for your domains, ensuring secure communication between your services and clients.

-The self-signed certificate option is suitable for development or testing environments.
+**Option 2:** The self-signed certificate option is suitable for development or testing environments.
 It uses your machine's hostname and generates a self-signed certificate, configuring the services with appropriate base paths.
 While this option is convenient for development, browsers will show security warnings, which is why it's not recommended for production use.

-### Service Configuration

-The script takes care of all the necessary service configuration automatically.
-It installs and configures Nginx as a reverse proxy, sets up SSL certificates, and configures the proxy settings for optimal performance.
-It also installs PM2 for process management and starts your services with the appropriate configuration based on your SSL choice.
-The Nginx configuration includes optimizations for WebSocket connections, static file serving, and security headers.
-PM2 is configured to automatically restart services if they crash and to start them on system boot.

-### Security Features
-Security is a top priority in the setup process.
-The script implements automatic SSL certificate management, generates secure database passwords, and configures security headers in Nginx.
-It also sets up proper proxy settings to support WebSocket connections securely.
-The security headers include protection against common web vulnerabilities, and the SSL configuration uses modern cipher suites and protocols.
-The script also ensures that sensitive files and directories have appropriate permissions.

-### Manual configuration of your cloud provider

 <details>
 <summary>Setting up a domain in DigitalOcean</summary>